 It really impresses me when a girl allows herself to smile.
 Or laugh.
 Or blush.
 Some kind of indication that she's noticed a guy actually exists.

 You don't have to throw yourself at a man, or pretend to be captivated by every word he says.
 Being a bit aloof can be kind of sexy and appealing.
 But being a stone wall doesn't work for many women.
-Sure a few might get away with it, but it comes with a big risk.
+Sure, a few might get away with it, but it comes with a big risk.

 If you like a guy, give him a clue.
 Let him know you notice him, and he'll be more likely to pay attention to you as well.

-5. Lend A Helping Hand
+5. Lend a Helping Hand

 This is not to suggest you become a doormat.
 You're not going to become the girl who is always trying to stick her nose into everyone's business.
 You won't be standing by to jump into action every time someone needs a helping hand.
 But you will be keeping an eye out for that perfect opportunity to lend a helping hand as a strategy to impress the guy you like.

-There's lots of ways you could be helpful, and gain the attention of that special guy.
+There are lots of ways you could be helpful, and gain the attention of that special guy.